Andrew-zjz/Operating-System-Experiment/README.md

 **Message Queue**: Communication between two threads with Message Queue.

 And I have used Semaphore in **Shared Memory** and **Message Queue**. **Communication Pipeline** is implement by my teammate.

+You can find Readme files in these 4 directories.
+So, it's end.